semacu/data-science-python/README.md

 5 | 20th July 2020 | Data visualization | lecture , assignment , solution
 6 | 27th July 2020 | Data analysis & modelling | lecture , assignment , solution

 *Format*:
-- Mondays: trainers deliver 1h lecture and present assignment to participants
+- **Mondays**: trainers deliver 1h lecture and present assignment to participants
-- Tuesday-Thursday: participants work on their assignment and ask questions to trainers
+- **Tuesday-Thursday**: participants work on their assignment and ask questions to trainers
-- Friday: trainers present the solution of the assignment
+- **Friday**: trainers present the solution of the assignment